laiacoronas/machine-learning-and-quantum-chemistry/README.md

 ### Example usage

 Look at the notebook ```example_usage.ipynb``` for more details.
 Please note that there are two different paths to follow: the ML approach and the quantum approach.
 Depending on your preferences you may want to compute the energies using one approach or the other.
+There is also the ```plots.ipynb``` file where you can input your data or results and obtain the same plots as we did in results.

 ## Acknowledgements
 I want to express my deepest gratitute to Parfait Atchade, who helped me every step of the way during the development of this project.